-How are symptoms different in men and women?
+How are symptoms different in males and females?

 Most people with HPV don’t have any symptoms unless they have genital warts.
-This is true for both men and women.
+This is true for both sexes.

-There is currently no approved HPV screening test for men, however.
+There is currently no approved HPV screening test for males, however.

-A woman may find out that she has HPV if she gets an abnormal Pap test result during a routine cervical cancer screen.
+Females may find out that they have HPV through an abnormal Pap test result during a routine cervical cancer screen.

-Additionally, the HPV DNA test can be used to detect certain types of HPV in a woman’s cervical cells.
+Additionally, doctors can use the HPV DNA test to detect certain HPV types in a female’s cervical cells.

 Answers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.